99Yash/Natours/README.md

 # Natours
-The natours project - nav bar
+The natours project minus the nav bar